I’ve been discussing the origin of the phrase “The worms crawl in, the worms crawl out”.

 If anyone out there sings it differently, and would like to send other lyrics or a different rendition, I’d be happy to post it.

 Happy Halloween Everybody!

-This artilce was posted on Sunday, October 29th, 2006 at 5:00 pm and is filed under American Folk Songs, American Kids Songs, British Children's Songs, British Folk Songs, Children's Songs, Countries & Cultures, English, Folk Songs, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, Languages, Mama Lisa, Mp3 of There Was an Old Lady All Skin and Bones, MP3's, Recordings of Songs, The Hearse Song, The Worms Crawl In, The Worms Crawl Out, There Was a Women All Skin and Bones, There Was an Old Lady All Skin and Bones, United Kingdom, USA.
+This article was posted on Sunday, October 29th, 2006 at 5:00 pm and is filed under American Folk Songs, American Kids Songs, British Children's Songs, British Folk Songs, Children's Songs, Countries & Cultures, English, Folk Songs, Halloween, Halloween Songs, Holiday Songs, Holidays Around the World, Languages, Mama Lisa, Mp3 of There Was an Old Lady All Skin and Bones, MP3's, Recordings of Songs, The Hearse Song, The Worms Crawl In, The Worms Crawl Out, There Was a Women All Skin and Bones, There Was an Old Lady All Skin and Bones, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 40 Responses to ““There Was a Woman All Skin and Bone” Song with MP3”